Somerset, Kentucky: Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
-According to the Köppen Climate Classification system, Somerset has a humid subtropical climate, abbreviated "Cfa" on climate maps.
+According to the Köppen climate classification, Somerset has a humid subtropical climate, Cfa on climate maps.

 Somerset's climate is warm during summer when temperatures tend to be in the 80s and mild during winter when temperatures tend to be in the 30s and 40s.
 The warmest month of the year is July with an average daily maximum temperature of 86.5 °F. The coldest month of the year is January with an average minimum temperature of 29.0 °F.

 The annual average precipitation at Somerset is 53.28 in.
 Rainfall is fairly evenly distributed throughout the year.
-The wettest month of the year is May with an average rainfall of 5.28 in.
+The wettest month of the year is July with an average rainfall of 5.28 in.
 Snowfall typically occurs between the months of December and February, though on record as early as October and as late as May.

 Demographics

-The major demographic differences between the city and the micropolitan area relate to income, housing composition and age.
-The micropolitan area, as compared to the incorporated city, is more suburban in flavor and has a younger housing stock, a higher income, and contains most of the area's school age population.
+The major demographic differences between the city and the micropolitan area relate to income, housing composition, and age.
+The micropolitan area, as compared to the incorporated city, is more suburban in flavor and has a younger housing stock and a higher income, and contains most of the area's school-age population.
 Over the last 20 years, housing growth has occurred along the Fishing Creek tributary of Lake Cumberland, which lies just to the west of the City of Somerset, and along the main body of Lake Cumberland between the City of Burnside and Fishing Creek.
-Much of the Somerset area housing growth in the last 20 years is lake-oriented.
+Much of the Somerset area housing growth in the last 20 years is lake oriented.